When choosing a wood floor for your home, an often overlooked feature that should be considered is the floor’s texture.

 Bandsaw marks are usually more subtle in their appearance compared to circular saw marks.
 They run perpendicular to the length of the board and go straight across, and they too reflect the manufacturing process as these pieces of hardwood are cut to have a purposeful unevenness or roughness.

 For fans of a rustic or character floor, we offer our Longhouse Plank, Storehouse Plank, and Vintage Loft collections, which have flooring which appears to have been made from rough lumber used in storehouses, farm or utility buildings and warehouses, not finely crafted living spaces.

 Hand-scraping is a special process to make a floor look worn-in and old, even though it is a brand-new floor.
 You will discover many texture varieties since hand-scraping is done with different tools, but typically a metal blade with a handle is pulled across the wood to scrape it.
 Some scraping occurs in manufacturing and others at the local level, where custom installers use hand scrapers across the entire floor to give it texture.

 Several of our collections have the hand-scraped feature, including Ponderosa which is sanded smooth but still contains the texture of scraping done by hand in our factory.
 As well, both Longhouse Plank and Saltbox have some light scraping textures.

 Some of our floors, especially those made of maple and hickory, can be purchased with a weathered texture.
-This is chiefly a combination of very light wire-brushed and very light hand-scraping, but with a smooth finish.
+This is chiefly a combination of very light wire-brushed and very light hand-scraping but with a smooth finish.

-Texture is an often-overlooked feature when many consider wood flooring.
+The texture is an often-overlooked feature when many consider wood flooring.
 We hope that’s no longer the case for you.

 Order samples from our website or visit one of our showrooms to see and feel the quality and uniqueness of the varied textures we have to offer.